Public Art

 Monumental concave form which contrasts from the delicate structure, a thin sheet of mirror-polished stainless steel

 Anish Kapoor, Non-Object (Plane), 2010.
-Commissioned with MIT Percent-for-Art Funds and generous gifts from an anonymous donor; Robert Sanders ’64 and the Sanders family; The David W. Bermant Foundation: Color, Light, Motion; and Julian Cherubini, MIT Class of 1957,© Anish Kapoor.
-All Rights Reserved, DACS, London/ ARS, NY 2022.
+Commissioned with MIT Percent-for-Art Funds and generous gifts from an anonymous donor; Robert Sanders ’64 and the Sanders family; The David W. Bermant Foundation: Color, Light, Motion; and Julian Cherubini, MIT Class of 1957. © Anish Kapoor.
+All Rights Reserved, DACS, London/ ARS, New York 2024

 Location